matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 3 - Static Testing/1 Static Testing.md

 ![image2.png](assets/image2.png)

 ### Static testing
-* Testers, business reps and developers work together in evaluation of work products
+* Testers, business reps & developers work together in evaluation of work products
 * Ensure work products meet the **Definition of Ready**
 * Review techniques can be applied to ensure:
-  * User stories are complete and understandable and include testable acceptance criteria
+  * User stories are complete & understandable & include testable acceptance criteria
-  * By asking the right questions, testers explore, challenge and help improve the proposed user stories.
+  * By asking the right questions, testers explore, challenge & help improve the proposed user stories.

 ### Work Products Examinable by Static Testing
 #### Static testing
-Can be used on almost any work product that can be **read** and **understood**:
+Can be used on almost any work product that can be **read** & **understood**:
 * Specs & Requirements
 * Epics, User Stories & Acceptance Criteria
 * Architecture & Design Specs